garex/wp-testing/README.md

 **License:** GPLv3
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Create psychological tests/quizes with scales connected with results through simple formulas like "extraversion > 50%"
+Create psychological tests/quizzes with scales connected with results through simple formulas like "extraversion > 50%"

 ## Description ##

-With the help of this plugin now you can create typical and advanced psychological tests (quizes, assessments).
+With the help of this plugin now you can create typical and advanced psychological tests (quizzes, assessments).

 Typical psychological test consists of **questions** and **answers**.
 A respondent answers all of the questions and gets **results**.
 This is how the box outside looks like.